 Yan demonstrated unique ways of getting into the strength skills, and he continued to rack up the start value thanks to his jam-packed routine and his full-twisting double layout dismount.
-This routine was captured at the 11th Chinese National Games.

 Wang threw every trick in the book on his way to the gold medal:

 Zou Kai (CHN) won high bar thanks to his 7.5 Difficulty score.
 This routine is from the 2008 Olympic Games in Beijing, where he also won gold.